🚧

 Data Sources

-We collect data from many sources but apply strict methodology rules for the three pillars shown on the Explore page.
+We collect data from many sources but apply strict methodology rules for the four pillars shown on the Explore page.
 Other sources remain available for stories and deeper analysis.

 Used for Pillar Scores